Josen Shakuhachi

 shakuhachi root end home age

-Root end shakuhachi I crafted from madakè I harvested in Japan, 2022~23
+Root end shakuhachi I crafted from madakè I harvested in Japan

 All things shakuhachi and bamboo flutes

-Welcome, my name’s Josen (Jon Kypros) and here you’ll find my handcrafted shakuhachi flutes for sale and other bamboo flutes.
-I also teach lessons and make instructional videos.
-It’s been my great joy to be a full-time craftsperson of bamboo flutes since age fifteen or so, for over twenty years and counting.
-I uphold the title of shakuhachi Daishihan or ‘Grandmaster’ and I also practice Zen Buddhism, both of which I will cultivate for the rest of my life (you may be familiar with me via my Bell Shakuhachi instruments).
+Welcome, my name’s Josen (Jon Kypros) and here you’ll find my handcrafted shakuhachi flutes for sale and other flutes (you may be familiar with me via my Bell line of flutes).
+I also make instructional videos and teach live shakuhachi lessons.
+It’s been my great joy to be a full-time craftsperson of bamboo flutes since the age fifteen or so, for over twenty years and counting.
+I uphold the title of shakuhachi Daishihan or ‘Grandmaster’ and I also practice Zen Buddhism, both of which I will cultivate for the rest of my life.

-The world renown Bells, copies cast in my resin bamboo eco-composite
+The world renown Bells, copies cast in my bamboo eco-composite

 Quality, affordable above root bamboo